13 Packaging Cost per Order Statistics For eCommerce Stores

 Customization and Branding Expenses

 Custom packaging significantly impacts costs but offers marketing benefits.
-Basic customization (logo printing) adds $0.25-$1.00 per package, while premium treatments (embossing, foil stamping) can add $1.00-$3.00+ per unit.
+Basic customization, such as logo printing, adds USD 0.25-USD 1.00 per package, while premium treatments like embossing and foil stamping can add USD 1.00-USD 3.00+ per unit.

 Design complexity directly correlates with cost: